 We all love a slice of cake with a cup of coffee, which is why we're so excited about this year's Macmillan Coffee Morning.

-If you’re planning your own coffee morning or sale, here are 31 cakes and bake recipes for inspiration., We’ve rounded up some of our favourite Macmillan Coffee Morning recipes including classic bakes, cakes and some newbies too.
-This year, the Macmillan’s Coffee Morning campaign starts from Friday 25 September, but you can hold your own at any time.
+This year, the Macmillan’s Coffee Morning campaign starts from Friday 24 September, but you can hold your own at any time.
 The charity uses the proceeds to support the growing number of people living with cancer across the UK.
 Sign up at coffeeregister.macmillan.org.uk

 Mary Berry's classic lemon drizzle cake recipe is one of our most popular recipes and you'll soon see why!
 It's cheap, quick and easy and something all your friends and family will love tucking into...

 Get the recipe: Mary Berry’s Lemon Drizzle cake